Welcome to the University of Wisconsin-Madison Bridge to the Chemistry Doctorate!

-The Bridge Program combines coursework, individualized mentoring, and research experience to help Bridge fellows successfully gain admission to world-leading Ph.D. programs in Chemistry at UW–Madison or other institutions.
-Bridge Fellows receive full financial support including tuition, health insurance, and a living stipend for the entire 21-month duration of the program.
-They are awarded an M.S. in Chemistry upon successful completion of the program.
+The Bridge Program is a 21-month Research Master of Science (MS) degree program that combines coursework, individualized mentoring, and extensive research experiences to strengthen student preparation for doctoral studies.
+Bridge Fellows receive full financial support, including tuition coverage, health insurance, and a living stipend, culminating in the awarding of an MS in Chemistry upon successful completion of the program.

 Meet Bridge fellow Anthony Sumlin of the Boydston research group.